 Shop Around

-- Waiting until the last minute before your current policy expires
+- Waiting until the last minute: Start shopping 30 days before your policy expires to avoid rushed decisions.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.